 How to Pet-Proof Your HVAC System

-We love their wet noses and sloppy kisses, relish their human-like behavior and scratch those furry butts just to see their tails wag.
+We love their wet noses and sloppy kisses, relish their human-like behavior, and scratch those furry butts just to see their tails wag.
 Our pets fill our hearts and homes with so much love, but unfortunately, they also fill our HVAC systems with some very unwanted debris.

-There are some very common issues that occur when it comes to balancing your home’s air quality and your pets natural (and of course forgivable) messiness.
+There are some very common issues that occur when it comes to balancing your home’s air quality and your pet’s natural (and of course forgivable) messiness.
 Don’t worry – you will never have to choose between keeping your HVAC clean and keeping your furry friends around.

-Keep Your Wires Safe
+• Keep Your Wires Safe

 Most home air conditioning units in Arizona have an outdoor unit.
 Typically installed in the backyard or at the side of the house, these outdoor condenser units are just another item in your dog’s backyard kingdom.
 That is until your pooch notices those interesting exposed wires that run from the condenser unit into your home.

-Prevent Erosion of Your Condenser
+• Prevent Erosion of Your Condenser

 A dog, even a really smart dog, cannot tell the difference between a tree stump and your condenser when they are looking for something to urinate on.
 Many people opt to use condenser covers to protect against the natural elements, but those covers won’t do much to protect your unit from urine.

 To prevent this, you can do one of two things.
 One, train your dog to avoid the area where the condenser is all together, or two, put up a small fence or another reasonable barrier to prevent your dog from accessing the area at all.

-Keep Fur Under Control
+• Keep Fur Under Control